Estimated reading time: 4 minutes

 The wind has a bit of a bad reputation when it comes to fruit trees.
 It’s often blamed for fruit ending up on the ground.

-But in fact, in many cases it’s only the ripe or over-ripe fruit that ends up on the ground.
-Fruit that wasn’t very healthy and was destined to fall off anyway is also more vulnerable to windy conditions.
+But in fact, in many cases, it’s only the ripe or over-ripe fruit that ends up on the ground.

-Even if it survives intact, it can become rapidly full of ants and other critters.
+Even if it survives intact, it can rapidly become full of ants and other critters.

 How to protect ripe fruit from the wind

 Lots of varieties need picking multiple times.
 To give you a guide, we pick some varieties four times over a few weeks.
-We just pick the ripest fruit each time.
+We pick just the ripest fruit each time.

 So it’s worth casting your eye over your tree every day or two and picking just those bits of fruit that are ripe.
 That way you’ve got a good chance of getting them before the wind does.